• Home

 Multisystem inflammatory syndrome in children (MIS-C) and COVID-19

-Learn about symptoms of MIS-C, a serious condition linked to coronavirus disease 2019 (COVID-19).
+Learn about symptoms of this serious condition linked to coronavirus disease 2019 (COVID-19).
 Get help fast if your child shows any signs.

 Disease